Engineer Special Brigade: Korean War

+The service of the 2nd ESB in the Korean War earned them decorations, including the Presidential Unit Citation (Navy) with the streamer "INCHON," and the Republic of Korea Presidential Unit Citation.

+1956 to 2015

 The brigade was reactivated at Fort Belvoir, Virginia, on 13 November 1956, and inactivated at Fort Story, Virginia, on 25 August 1965.
 It was reactivated as the 2nd Engineer Brigade at Joint Base Elmendorf-Richardson, Alaska, on 16 September 2011.
 Although no longer an amphibian brigade, it wore the World War II-era seahorse emblem until inactivated there on 15 May 2015.